smartcontractkit/flakeguard/README.md

 make test_full        # Run all tests with extensive coverage stats make test_full_race   # Run all tests with extensive coverage stats and race detection
 ```

-See the [Ideal Developer Journeys](./ideal-developer-journeys.md) to see our guiding principles in Flakeguard UX, and the [Design Doc](./design.md) for detailed technical overviews of how Flakeguard is designed.

 ### Test